Noch05/whatifbandit/tests/testthat/_snaps/error_validation.md

 ---

-    `prior_periods` must be a positive integer or one of: 'All' x You passed: text
+    `prior_periods` must be a positive integer or one of: 'all' x You passed: text

 ---